 PE: We teach the children a wide range of sports to encourage participation and enjoyment.
 Outdoor sports include football, rugby, basketball, hockey, athletics, tennis, golf, and multi-sport.
 Indoor sports include gymnastics, dance and multisport.
 Key Stage Two have swimming lessons at a local swimming pool.
 There are regular P.E. lessons in the week, both outside and inside as we have 2 large hall and playground.
 One PE lesson in the week is delivered by a PE specialist from our MAT partner school, who also runs an after school club.
 We take part in a number of inter-school tournaments such as: multi-sport, dodge ball, hockey, orienteering, rounders, basketball, tag rugby, netball and cricket.
 In addition to working with children from other schools, it gives the children experience of competitive sport.

-RE: Religious Education is taught through the Shropshire Agreed Syllabus, supplemented by visits, visitors and special events (eg: talks from our local Imam, Sohayb Peerbhai and monthly 'Open the Book' assemblies focusing on bible stories)
+RE: Religious Education is taught through the Shropshire Agreed Syllabus (2019), supplemented by visits, visitors and special events (eg: talks from our local Imam, Sohayb Peerbhai and monthly 'Open the Book' assemblies focusing on bible stories)

-PSHE: PSHE is often taught through in class and whole school assemblies, as well as discretely by the class teachers.
+PSHE: PSHE is taught through class and whole school assemblies, as well as discretely by the class teachers, using planning guidance and lesson plans from the PSHE Association, of which we are a member school.
 Children’s questions are dealt with appropriately as they arise throughout their time at our school.
 The children in Upper Key Stage 2 get the opportunity to attend the Crucial Crew days in the summer term.